-walked off: got very angry received went on a trip weathered many storms: got caught in a gale went through many difficult times travelled around made available event excluded a factual film school run by a church gift; ability
+walked off: got very angry received went on a trip weathered many storms: got caught in a gale went through many difficult times

 Draw a line from each word or phrase on the left to match it with its meaning on the right.
 Write the words in bold in your dictionary.